Contact Us

 DO I NEED A VIRTUAL OR IN-HOME CONSULT?

 We can fully support families either way!
 Virtual consults can be beneficial for dogs who may be displaying aggression, reactivity, or stress/anxiety/fear signs with visitors coming into the home, to reduce stress for the dog.
 However, many clients prefer in-home instruction and support.
 In that case, a travel fee may apply for in-home consults.
-See our scheduling page for more details.
+See our behavior consult page for more details.

 WOULD A BEHAVIOR CONSULT OR GROUP CLASS WORK BETTER FOR MY DOG?